CabeoC/PasswordWolfAPIverbose/README.md

 Run as normal user, and hit Enter to generate a random 20-char password.
 Enter option 1 to enter how many characters the password is.
 Option 2 to say how many passwords you want it to output.
 Hit Enter to call the API and print the password(s).

-PasswordWolf is a great password generator at https://passwordwolf.com, where you can also find info about good password habbits, and documentation on the API.
+The Pretty Good Password Generator is a pretty good password generator at https://passwordwolf.com, where you can also find info about good password habbits, and documentation on the API.

 * ChatGPT - https://chatgpt.com/share/6776c704-c248-8003-af78-103d8f899642